akshiv/phys408FourierOptics/LabNoteBook.md

 | 472 | 12 |  |
 | 485 | 13 |  |
 | 498 | 13 | 12.4 |
+The reference image gives the spacing relation between mm and pixels

 ## Day 3 2018 03 20